Turn a $2 rug into a boho DIY clutch carpet bag…

 Fold your bag in thirds (almost) so that your top flap will land where you want it to land when the bag is closed.
 For mine, that was about 3″ shy of the bottom.
 You should fold the bag inside out so that the liner is on the outside.
 Stitch the sides of the bag together.
 You’re done!!

-And PLEASE, if ANY OF THESE instructions was confusing, click over to the referenced tutorials!
-Those gals are MUCH better at explaining the process.
 My seamstress skills are very limited.
 But the bottom line is that this is a pretty easy project,

 and I think this $2 rug makes SUCH an adorable boho DIY clutch, doesn’t it?!

-I’m pretty sure this little gal could hold her own in a room of Louis’, Kates and Hermes, Pradas, Torys and Michael Kors.
+I’m pretty sure this little gal could hold her own in a room of Louis’, Kates and Hermes, Pradas, Torys, and Michael Kors.
 I’ll take my little $2 handbag over those jokers any day.

 Catch you cats later.
 Mama’s tired.
 I think it’s time for a Miami Vice.